-Codazen works closely with companies toward a creative digital strategy.
+Codazen works closely with companies toward a creative digital strategy that includes customized big data visualization.
 We help our clients leverage emerging tech like deep learning, computer vision and image analysis to meet their business and CX goals.

 According to Neal Munson, one of Codazen’s data scientists:

 We have used Amazon Rekognition to give thousands of unique labels to photos which aids in creating meaningful categories to group the photos together.
 These labels, along with Codazen’s own use of deep learning, allows for useful services and specialized techniques to determine how photos compare to one another in content and aesthetic or to find images that contain duplicative content.